MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/get-alert-info-by-id-windows-defender-advanced-threat-protection-new.md

 Name | Type | Description
 :---|:---|:---
-Authorization | string | Bearer {token}. **Required**.
+Authorization | String | Bearer {token}. **Required**.

 ## Request body
 Empty

 ## Response
-If successful, this method returns 200 OK, and an [alert](alerts-windows-defender-advanced-threat-protection-new.md) object in the response body.
+If successful, this method returns 200 OK, and the [alert](alerts-windows-defender-advanced-threat-protection-new.md) entity in the response body.
 If alert with the specified id was not found - 404 Not Found.

 ## Example